 A cold drizzle kept tapping the stained-glass roof of our snug as we huddled together against the bone chilling humid air.
 Ireland has its ways to make you feel frozen and wet at 50 degrees Fahrenheit.

 “Feels like Los Angeles in the winter,” said my trembling fiancée and travel companion as she sipped her Guinness.
 It’s a little-known fact that LA can make you feel as wet and cold as Dublin can, when the conditions are right, usually around early January.
 The fact that we’re back to wearing shorts by St Valentine’s Day, doesn’t mean that we Angelenos don’t suffer our fair share of northern hemisphere winter, but I digress.

-“Here’s the Pub”, my fiancée said, passing me her smartphone.
+“Here’s the Pub”, my fiancée (who's name is Monica) said, passing me her smartphone.
 The phone’s bright screen lit her pale face like a candle in a darkened church.

 “Ok, let’s go there tomorrow”, I said, reading about Sean’s Pub, in Athlone, right in the center of Ireland.

 “It dates back to 900 A.D.”, continued Monica, “Boy George used to own it in the 80’s!”.

 “We have tickets for that play at the Gate Theatre”